Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ### Upload and tag your training data

-Some training images have already been collected for you based on the simulated analog temperature gauge.

-- Download the training images from [TrainingData.zip]({{ '/Needed/TrainingData.zip' | relative_url }}).
+- Download the training images - [TrainingData.zip]({{ '/Needed/TrainingData.zip' | relative_url }}).
-- Uncompress the downloaded .zip file.
+- Uncompress the downloaded .zip file to a directory on your system.
-- Upload the images to custom vision in sets, per color (Green/Yellow/Red), tagging each image set with the appropriate color (Green/Yellow/Red) during upload.
-Upload all similarly named pictures at the same time.
+- Upload the images to custom vision in sets, grouped by color (ex. all files with Green in the name, then Yellow in the name, then Red), tagging each image set with the appropriate color (Green, Yellow, or Red) at upload.

 ### Train and export your custom model

-To train your model with your new training data, go to your Custom Vision project and click on `Train`.
+To train your model with your training data, go to your Custom Vision project and click on `Train`.

-To export the model, select tab `Performances` and `Export` button.
-Choose the `Vision AI DevKit` option to download your new custom model and finally uncompress them.
+To export the model, select the`Performances` tab and then click the `Export` button.
+Choose the `Vision AI DevKit` option to download your new custom model, then uncompress them to a folder on your system.

 ## Deploy your custom model to your device

-To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the Get Started module to use this model instead of the default one.
-We will use a cloud blob store to store the model but a public OneDrive link would work just as well.
+To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the `AI Vision Dev Kit Get Started Module (preview)`, (used in the Quick Start) to use the model you just trained.
+We will place the mdoel files in a cloud blob store.
+A public OneDrive link would work as well.

-### Uploading new custom model files
+### Upload new model files to Azure Blob Store

 - Create a storage account: